VirtualHost101/Reading-Materials/README.md

-This Repo will help you to get install softwares for the project using shell scripts
+This Repo will helps you to learn basis in AWS and Linux Helps with automation